COVID-19 - Outbreak management planning

 As we are moving towards recovering from the coronavirus (COVID-19) pandemic, local authorities are required to have a COVID-19 management plan for controlling and preventing the spread of the virus.

-Our Outbreak Management Plan outlines measures to protect the public’s health by preventing, identifying and containing local Covid-19 outbreaks.
-The council’s Director of Public Health has been responsible for defining these measures and producing the plan in conjunction with the newly established Covid-19 Health Protection Board.
+Our Outbreak Management Plan outlines measures to protect the public’s health by preventing, identifying and containing local Covid-19.
+The council’s Director of Public Health has been responsible for defining these measures and producing the plan in conjunction with the Covid-19 Health Protection Board and Health and Wellbeing Board.

 The aim of the plan is to: